GustavBrock/VBA.CurrencyExchange/README.md

 6. ExchangeRate API
 7. Fixer
 8. Open Exchange Rates
+9. XE

 All services support the currencies commonly used in international trade; for more exotic currencies, you may be limited in the choice of service.

 For free, a few services provide exchange rates from any base currency, some provide exchange rates based on one currency only, some only one or a few currencies based on any currency, and one provides exchange rates *to* one currency only (Euro, The European Central Bank).
+One service, XE, offers *no free plan* at all.

 For those services that - for free or by design - offer only one base currency, exchange rates can still be retrieved for other base currencies, though not directly (of course) but, automatically, by triangular calculation against the supported base currency.

+URLs for the services and (where needed) their documentation can be found in the in-line documentation.

 #### Important: